Russell Brand: Relationships

-Since 2015, Brand has been in a relationship with Scottish blogger and former restaurateur Laura Gallacher, whom he had dated on and off since 2007.
-Gallacher is the sister of television presenter Kirsty Gallacher.
-Their first daughter Mabel was born in November 2016.
+Since 2015, Brand has been in a relationship with Scottish blogger and former restaurateur Laura Gallacher, the sister of television presenter Kirsty Gallacher and daughter of Bernard Gallacher.
+Brand and Gallacher first dated in 2007, when Gallacher was 19 and Brand was 30.
+Their first daughter was born in November 2016.
 Brand married Gallacher in Henley-on-Thames on 26 August 2017.
-In July 2018, Brand and Gallacher had a second daughter named Peggy.
+In July 2018, Brand and Gallacher had a second daughter.
+Brand confirmed in January 2024 that their son was born in 2023.